 - Sign the PACE volunteer waiver and confidentiality agreement

-- Complete an in-person mandatory training session
+- Complete PACE specific virtual modules and in-person mandatory training session